Illustration by Barbara Ott.

-A century before women fought for the vote Yankee was being reclaimed.
-One theory suggests the term originates from the Dutch jonkheer (“young gentleman" or "esquire") as the original term.
+A century before women fought for the vote, the term Yankee was being reclaimed.
+One theory suggests the term originates from the Dutch jonkheer (“young gentleman” or “esquire”) as the original term.

 Prior to the American Revolution, it was an insult hurled at American soldiers by the English, who sang “Yankee Doodle Dandy” to tease their rivals: “Yankee Doodle went to town/Riding on a Pony/Stuck a feather in his cap/And called it macaroni.” (“Doodle” meant “fool” and “macaroni” meant “dandy” in England.)

 Artists have traditionally not only questioned aesthetic and moral norms, but they have also been subjected to considerable abuse for doing so.
-In some cases, they have fiercely taken on degrading terms as proud self definitions.
+In some cases, they have fiercely taken on insulting words as proud self definitions.